CRV7: Guided version

 In 2006 Bristol started testing a new version of the CRV7, the CRV7-PG.
 The weapon was introduced at Eurosatory 2006.
 Bristol's current owners, Magellan Aerospace, offered it for sale starting in 2007.

 The PG version, for "precision guided", adds a seeker developed by Kongsberg Defence & Aerospace to the front of any version of an otherwise unmodified CRV7.
-The seeker uses a simple inertial guidance system through the midcourse, and homes during the terminal approach using a laser designator.
-Other versions offer anti-radiation seeking, or GPS guidance.
+The seeker uses a simple inertial guidance system through the midcourse and homes during the terminal approach using a laser designator.
+Other versions offer anti-radiation seeking or GPS guidance.
 The precision guided kit includes the addition of tail fins and an in-flight control system.
 Combining the laser seeker with the FAT warhead produces a capable long-range anti-tank missile that is faster and much less expensive than traditional platforms like the AGM-114 Hellfire.

-A version of the CRV7-PG was also developed for special forces use, fired from a single tube mounted on a 6 x 6.
-In use, the weapon would be driven into the field and fired from behind cover, aiming at a designated location from a forward team.
+A version of the CRV7-PG was also developed for special forces use, fired from a single tube mounted on a 6 x 6 vehicle.